salesforce/sa11y/packages/preset-rules/README.md

 @sa11y/preset-rules provides two pre-configured rulesets curated from axe: Recommended and Extended.

-Below is the full set of rules from [axe's rule descriptions](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md) and their current mapping to the Recommended and Extended rulesets in @sa11y/preset-rules.
+Below is the full set of rules from [axe rule descriptions](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md) and their current mapping to the Recommended and Extended rulesets in @sa11y/preset-rules.

 ### WCAG 2.0 Level A & AA Rules